East Atlantic Beach, New York: Demographics

 There were 887 households, out of which 28.7% had children under the age of 18 living with them, 53.2% were married couples living together, 9.1% had a female householder with no husband present, and 33.8% were non-families.
 24.7% of all households were made up of individuals, and 6.5% had someone living alone who was 65 years of age or older.
 The average household size was 2.54 and the average family size was 3.07.

 In the CDP, the population was spread out, with 21.4% under the age of 18, 5.8% from 18 to 24, 32.5% from 25 to 44, 27.1% from 45 to 64, and 13.2% who were 65 years of age or older.
 The median age was 40 years.
 For every 100 females, there were 98.5 males.
 For every 100 females age 18 and over, there were 99.3 males.

 The median income for a household in the CDP was $71,667, and the median income for a family was $86,356.
 Males had a median income of $60,871 versus $38,125 for females.
 The per capita income for the CDP was $34,429.
 None of the families and 1.6% of the population were living below the poverty line, including no under eighteens and 2.4% of those over 64.

-Government services
+Government

 Law enforcement for East Atlantic Beach is provided by the 4th Precinct of the Nassau County Police Department.

 The East Atlantic Beach Fire District is responsible for providing fire and emergency ambulance services.
 Since the district does not maintain its own fire department or ambulance service, the district contracts with the neighboring Long Beach Fire Department.

 U.S. Mail Service is provided by the Long Beach Post Office.

-Recreation
+Parks and recreation

 Two playground parks and the beach park are controlled by the Town of Hempstead.
 The beach park, which stretches along the entire ocean-facing length of the hamlet is staffed by Town of Hempstead lifeguards during the summer, and is a private beach.
 Although there is no fee, only residents of the hamlet are able to obtain seasonal beach passes for admittance.

+Education

+The CDP is divided between Lawrence Public Schools and Long Beach City School District.
+The comprehensive high school of the former is Lawrence High School.